 Artist Statement

-My creative process begins by walking a landscape extensively, simply being in it, and learning its natural history and present state through research and consultation with ecologists, naturalists, and/or horticulturists.
-I also like to sketch, photograph, and collect specimens on site.
-Back at the studio I fuse all of the above with memory, digital imagery, and maps into compositions in oils and mixed media.
-In my oil paintings I combine expressive strokes with photo realistic details in an attempt to both evoke feeling as well as accurately document flora and fauna.
-My use of borders has multiple purposes; to represent the hardscape surrounding landscape, to create areas of quiet (curbing my maximalist tendancies), and to frame the imagery.
-The use of mixed media, including repurposed artwork, echos the layers that make up urban and suburban landscapes.
+My creative process begins by walking a landscape extensively, simply being in it, exploring, and learning its natural history and present ecology through observation and research.
+I like to sketch, paint, photograph, and collect specimens on site.
+Back at the studio I weave together all of the above with memory, digital imagery, and maps into compositions in oils and mixed media.

 Bio